Project Team: Professor Wai-Fung LAM, Dr. Winnie LAW, Ms. Katie CHICK, Mr, Tai HU, Ms. Daisy YEUNG, Dr, Jessica Marie WILLIAMS

 Integrated Multi-Trophic Agro-Aquacuulture (IMTAA) Prototype Model

-The system mimics nature’s way of recycling nutrients and creating a balanced environment for multiple species.
+The system mimics nature’s way of recycling nutrients, and creates a balanced environment for multiple species.
 The system helps restore aquatic ecosystem health, enhance circularity, and regenerate productivity, while meeting conservation objectives.

 Banner Image

-Utilizing the Recirculating Aquaculture Systems (RAS), the tanks are designed to provide a sheltered and controlled environment for the hatching and nursing of fish and shrimp fry, including Tilapia and Oriental River Prawn.
+Utilizing the Recirculating Aquaculture Systems (RAS), each tank is designed to provide a sheltered and controlled environment for the hatching and nursing of fish and shrimp fry.
 These fry are subsequently used to restock fishponds within the LMC Wetland and serve as a food source for birds and other wildlife.

 Water drawn from the wetland is filtered, aerated and disinfected before returning to the tanks.
-The RAS offers key advantages such as minimizing water consumption and reducing eutrophication.
-Supported by a suite of appropriate technologies, we can remotely monitor water parameters, enabling swift and informed actions to optimize water conditions and enhance system performance.
+The RAS can reduce water consumption and eutrophication, as well as remotely monitor water quality parameters, enabling swift and informed actions to optimize water conditions and enhance system performance.

 Banner Image

-The nursery was established to provide a reliable source of local wetland plants to support habitat management at the LMC Wetland, with potential application to other managed wetlands.
+The nursery was established to provide a reliable source of local wetland plants to support habitat management at the LMC Wetland, with potential application to other managed wetlands in Hong Kong.

-The nursery operates on an aquaponic design, which collects wastewater from the hatchery and transforms it into nutrient-rich water to support plant growth.
-Acting as a biofiltration system, the aquaponic setup harnesses the power of microorganisms and plants to absorb discharge generated from aquaculture, converting it into valuable biomass such as edible crops.
-To ensure optimal plant growth and ensure that the treated water is clean before release, the system is equipped with IoT-enabled sensors for real-time monitoring of water parameters.
+The nursery operates on an aquaponic design, which collects excessive nutrients from the hatchery and transforms it into nutrient-rich water to support plant growth.
+Acting as a biofiltration system, the aquaponic setup harnesses the power of microorganisms and plants to absorb discharge generated from aquaculture, converting it into nutrients for plants.

 Banner Image

 The modular design enables easy transportation, installation, and adaptation to various sizes and shapes, making replication at other locations highly feasible.
-The sturdy design also serves as an excellent foundation for anchoring smart devices such as solar panels, aerators, water sensors, and infrared cameras —enhancing the efficiency and effectiveness of wetland management.
+The sturdy design also serves as an excellent foundation for anchoring smart devices, for example, solar panels, aerators, water sensors, and infrared cameras — enhancing the efficiency and effectiveness of wetland management.

 Banner Image

-Freshwater mussels have a vital role in aquatic ecosystems.
-They act as biofilters that enhance water quality by removing algae, suspended particles, excessive nutrients and pollutants.
+Freshwater mussels have a vital role in ecosystems.
+They act as biofilters that enhance water quality by removing algae, suspended particles and excessive nutrients.
 They promote wetland biodiversity by providing habitat and food for various wildlife animals.

 The two freshwater mussels we added to the ponds: